ubccr/ccrdocs/pages/getting-access.md

 authentication if you wish to access any CCR resources.
 Please note that CCR user accounts are separate from your UBIT or Roswell Park accounts.

-A CCR user account can be created quickly and easily by [by filling out the form here](https://idm.ccr.buffalo.edu/signup) using your UB or Roswell Park email address.
+A CCR user account can be created quickly and easily by [filling out the form here](https://idm.ccr.buffalo.edu/signup) using your UB or Roswell Park email address.
 Once your account is created you will need to verify your email address and enable two factor authentication.